Bahc Yiso: In Seoul: 1994–2004

 Believing in the need for an alternative model of art education to help advance Korean art, Bahc contributed much to the formation of SADI's education system, curriculum, as well as teaching methods that largely sought after and tailored those of the partnered Parsons School of Design.
 Bahc's first course, taught in early 1995, was titled "Drawing Concepts," in which students explored drawing as an artistic method for visually rendering and conveying ideas.
 The course introduced the practice of keeping daybooks, also a core concept at Parsons, which trained students to visualize their thoughts by habitual sketching and writing.
 Bahc's emphasis on drawing as part of the core curriculum at SADI was also to encourage its students to move away from their college prep training and instead learn to foster self-expression.
 Bahc later went on to teach similar versions of his drawing course at Korea National University of Arts and Kaywon University of Art and Design.

 Such emphasis on drawing and note-taking was directly sourced from Bahc's own artistic practices.
 Bahc not only kept a vigorous note-taking habit since his time as a graduate student but also produced highly detailed and refined drawings.
-By the mid-1990s, around Bahc's relocation from New York to Seoul, the artist's work shifted closer towards sculptural, installation pieces.
+By the mid-1990s, around Bahc's relocation from New York to Seoul, his work shifted closer towards sculptural, installation pieces.
 For such works, making drawings during his working process helped distill the conceptual framework and gauge the final effect of his works in place of the exhibition's physical space.
 Often utilizing materials that were commonplace or easily found in construction or manufacturing sites, such as cement, wood, vinyl, and Styrofoam.
 Bahc's work produced in Korea was no longer immersed in American identity politics but retained a focus on institutionalized systems.
 For example, Sculpture for A4 (2000) and Untitled (one pyong) (2001) pointed out the gap between the work's given titles, which designated the work to be by a widely recognized measuring unit and the installed work's actual measurements.
 World's Top Ten Tallest Structures in 2010 (2003), and Venice Biennale (2003) rendered monumental buildings fragile and disreputable, destabilizing their signs of authority, achievements, and ambitions.